GLAM-Workbench/glam-workbench.github.io/docs/glam-data-portals.md

 data.vic.gov.au      6
 ```

-And the number of datasets by organisation:
+And the number of files by organisation:

 ```
 State Library of South Australia                      121